sourcegraph/about/blogposts/simulating-a-real-world-system-in-go.md

 ![Ajmani-8](//images.contentful.com/le3mxztn6yoo/59mhejBl20QUSaUQG8UiCU/f01d5ccd24b5323594ebf2a0b6074344/Screen_Shot_2017-11-05_at_6.41.40_PM.png)

-With two sets of machines, ideal performance goes up to 6 CPUs.
+With two sets of machines, ideal performance goes up to 6 CPU's.
 Throughput increases linearly and latency stays flat.

 These charts are another way to compare the performance of the implemantations so far:

 ![Ajmani-9](//images.contentful.com/le3mxztn6yoo/6JcrlbxMsgQQoCYOWA6uOC/374cb81475b49e86a1095e6f3926f34f/Screen_Shot_2017-11-05_at_6.42.16_PM.png)

-The left-hand chart shows the throughput of each implementation when running with 6 CPUs, and the right shows their latency distributions.
+The left-hand chart shows the throughput of each implementation when running with 6 CPU's, and the right shows their latency distributions.
 The whole-kitchen locking has much lower throughput and much higher latency than our ideal implementation.
 The fine-grain locking implementation does better, peaking at around 1000 lattes per second due the the structural limits we saw earlier.
 We overcome this structural limit by adding more coffee machines.
 With two of each machine, we achieve ideal performance.
-Doubling again to four of each machine gains us nothing, since we’ve already maxed out our 6 CPUs.
-Now, our CPUs are the limiting factor, so to increase performance further, we’ll need more CPUs.
+Doubling again to four of each machine gains us nothing, since we’ve already maxed out our 6 CPU's.
+Now, our CPU's are the limiting factor, so to increase performance further, we’ll need more CPU's.

 So far, we've simulated a shared kitchen, where each person making coffee takes turns using a shared set of machines.
 However, we usually see a small number of baristas operating the machines, which is more efficient.
 The next simulation is a coffee assembly line, where one person operates each machine.